Cubeir/Vanilla-RTX/README.md

 # Vanilla-RTX

-Vanilla RTX Resource Pack for Minecraft RTX.
+Vanilla RTX Resource Pack for Minecraft with RTX.

 ⚠️ Windows 10/11 - Bedrock Edition +1.16.200 Only ⚠️